 Had a COVID vaccine and concerned about side effects?
 Check your symptoms with the COVID-19 Vaccine Side Effect Checker.

 The Australian Technical Advisory Group on Immunisation (ATAGI) has provided the following advice on the use of COVID-19 vaccines during pregnancy:

 - If you are pregnant you are a priority for COVID-19 vaccination and can be vaccinated with the Pfizer or Moderna vaccines at any stage of pregnancy.

 - If you are trying to become pregnant, you do not need to delay vaccination or avoid becoming pregnant after vaccination.

 - Real-world evidence has shown that the Pfizer and Moderna vaccines are safe if you are pregnant and breastfeeding.

-- The AstraZeneca or Novavax vaccine can be considered if you are pregnant, breastfeeding or planning pregnancy, if you cannot access Pfizer or Moderna, and if the benefits of vaccination outweigh the risks for you.
+- The Novavax vaccine can be considered if you are pregnant, breastfeeding or planning pregnancy, if you cannot access Pfizer or Moderna, and if the benefits of vaccination outweigh the risks for you.